 I completed a graduate placement with the British Horseracing Authority (BHA) with Newmarket Jockey Club Racecourses.
 I worked in sales, events management and customer relations and oversaw the private pavilions on racedays and music nights, including the Kaiser Chiefs, Tom Jones, Spandau Ballet and McBusted.
 I had one week at The National Stud where I liaised with guests and speakers to coordinate ‘The Mating Game’ seminar.
 I also worked within the thoroughbred breeding sector on a bloodstock placement with the Thoroughbred Breeders Association (TBA).
-At Tweenhills Farm and Stud, I learned the practical aspects of youngstock preparation for the Tattersalls October yearling sales, then at Newsells Park Stud, I assisted the Stud Secretary and Manager with 2015 sales and preparations for the 2016 breeding season.
-I also managed the cards for Newsells at the Tattersalls October Yearling Sales.
+At Tweenhills Farm and Stud, I learned the practical aspects of youngstock preparation for the Tattersalls October yearling sales.
+Then, at Newsells Park Stud, I assisted the Stud Secretary and Manager with 2015 sales and preparations for the 2016 breeding season and managed the cards for Newsells at the Tattersalls October Yearling Sales.

 Learning the industry